apex-enterprise-patterns/apex-enterprise-patterns.github.io/docs/fflib-apex-common/2012-11-16-apex-enterprise-patterns-separation-of-concerns.md

 ---
-title: Apex Enterprise Patterns - Separation of Concerns
+title: What is Separation of Concerns?
 parent: Apex Commons
 nav_order: 1
 ---